We respect your right to privacy and will protect it when you visit our website.

 - Train relevant personnel on our privacy and security measures to know requirements for compliance

 - Secure the areas where we hold hard copies of information we collect online

 - Perform regular backups of the information we collect online to insure against loss

 - Use technical controls to secure the information we collect online including but not limited to:

 - We periodically test our security procedures to ensure personnel and technical compliance

 - We employ external access safeguards to identify and prevent unauthorized tries of outsiders to hack into, or cause harm to, the information in our systems

 Tampering with FAA's website is against the law.
 Depending on the offense, it is punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

 Your Rights Under the Privacy Act of 1974

-The Privacy Act of 1974 protects the personal information the federal government keeps on you in systems of records (SOR).
-Information an agency controls recovered by name or other personal identifier.
+The Privacy Act of 1974 protects the personal information the federal government keeps on you in systems of records (SOR) (information the DOT controls recovered by name or other personal identifier).
 The Privacy Act regulates how the government can disclose, share, provide access to, and keep the personal information that it collects.
 The Privacy Act does not cover all information collected online.